Q&A with Carolina Spera: Bridging Cultures Through Tax, Leadership, and Global Insight

 A: My journey was driven by the desire to explore how my profession could develop in another country.
 I chose the United States because it’s a large country offering numerous professional and economic opportunities.

 In Italian culture, the United States holds special significance.
-It’s still viewed as the nation that liberated us during World War II and helped free us from Nazism and fascism.
+It’s still viewed as the nation that liberated us during World War II and a day that is remembered and celebrated every year on April 25th.
 This strong cultural appreciation for America’s role in securing our freedom persists today.

 Q: What key aspects of business development do you focus on when entering an international market?